OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

       #force-filestore: yes

       # Override the global stream-depth for sessions in which we want
       # to perform file extraction.
-Set to 0 for unlimited.
+Set to 0 for unlimited; otherwise,
+      # must be greater than the global stream-depth value to be used.
       #stream-depth: 0

       # Uncomment the following variable to define how many files can